ajhuff7/refactor-code/readme.md

 1. Page title was updated to be more specific.

 ```
-- "Website" updated to Horiseon - Social Solutions Services.
+- "Website" updated to "Horiseon - Social Solutions Services".
 ```

 2. Tags were updated with semantic HTML to be more specific.

 ```
-- "div" tag was updated to "header"
+- Dividing "div" tag was updated to "header".
-- "div" tag was updated to "section"
+- Dividing "div" tag was updated to "section".
-- "div" tag was updated to "aside"
+- Dividing "div" tag was updated to "aside".
 ```

 3. Added alt ids to all images to improve accessibility issue.